Image

 Procedure coding hinges on correctly identifying the service being performed and the support for that service as noted in the documentation.
 It is of the utmost importance that every practice identifies each service with the accurate code.
 Creating a cheat sheet or routing slip to include the services available provides clarity for the entire team.
 Have a system in place to verify that the documentation supports the procedure codes assigned using the documentation checklists above.

-By creating a few simple and effective tools, your documenting and coding will be on track and lead to success in no time!
+By creating a few simple and effective tools, your documenting and coding systems will be on track and lead to success in no time!

 Dr. Colleen Auchenbach graduated with a Doctor of Chiropractic from Cleveland University Kansas City in December of 1998 and enjoyed practicing for over 20 years.
 Her interest in Medical Compliance began when she earned the 100-hour Insurance Consultant/Peer Review certification from Logan University in 2015.
 She has been a certified Medical Compliance Specialist-Physician since 2016 and a Certified Professional Medical Auditor since 2022.
 Dr. Auchenbach joined the excellent team at KMC University as a Specialist in 2020, and as a part of this dedicated team is determined to bring you accurate, current, and reliable information.
 You may reach her by email through info@kmcuniversity or by calling (855) 832-6562.